 - Reprint: Stay Informed: It’s Really Rather Simple, Law.com, December 17, 2007.

-– Podcast: Law Technology Now Exploiting RSS’ Potential (MP3) on LegalTalkNetwork.com, December 2007.
+- Podcast: The inaugural podcast, on Law Technology Now Exploiting RSS’ Potential (MP3) on LegalTalkNetwork.com, December 2007.

 Put the Squeeze on Your Technology, Cincinnati Bar Association CBA Report, April 2007.